hpirkola/OP-Kiitorata-Web-Application/README.md

 ## Clean Up

-&nbsp;&nbsp;&nbsp;&nbsp;Remove all AWS resources with the following command:
+&nbsp;Remove all AWS resources with the following command:
 ```
 npm run destroy
 ```